The Arts Learning Communities (ALC) are a unique residential opportunity for freshmen majoring in the visual and

-Through specialized interactive programming, students in the First Year Arts LLC explore innovation and creativity across the artistic disciplines.
+Through specialized interactive programming, students in the First Year Arts LC explore innovation and creativity across the artistic disciplines.
 They expand their knowledge of the arts, support each other in creative work, and experience deeper connections among the Mason and Washington D.C. arts communities.

-First Year Arts LLC members have direct access to:
+First Year Arts LC members have direct access to:

 - Experience on-campus music, theater and dance performances, art exhibitions, film screenings, computer game expos